ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 1. In case of authentication failure, the supervisor can try again by providing the same or different biometric.
 1. The packet status should change only when supervisor completes authentication.
 Else the packet status should revert to its original status.
 1. The packets, which are approved or rejected followed by successful authentication are removed from the ‘Pending Approval’ list.
-1. The packets, which are placed on hold followed by successful authentication, are moved from the ‘Pending Approval’ list to the ‘Pending Action’ list.
 1. The approved and rejected packets are placed in the upload location on the client and should be sent to server during the next upload.
-1. If a registration is on hold for more than x days, it is auto-approved by the system.
-No Supervisor authentication is required for this.
-The parameter x is configurable
 1. ‘Authenticated' registrations report: Allow the supervisor to view a report of approved registrations for the past 15 days.

-#### B. Registration client allows supervisor to view packets that are in pending approval state [**[↑]**](#table-of-content)
-1. The system allows Supervisor to view packets in “Pending approval” status
-1. The system displays the packets with the fields as shown here ”Registration ID, Registration Type, Resident Name, Operator ID, Operator Name”
-1. The system displays error messages in case of any errors

-#### C. Registration client enables a supervisor to approve data packets.
+#### B. Registration client enables a supervisor to approve data packets.
-1. The system allows a Supervisor to view packets in “Pending approval” status or “On hold”
+1. The system allows a Supervisor to view packets in “Pending approval” status.
 1. The supervisor can view the following fields: “(Packet ID, New Status = Approved, Approver ID)”
-1. The supervisor can then change the packet status to “Approve”, “Reject” or “On hold”
+1. The supervisor can then change the packet status to “Approve” or “Reject”.
 1. The system displays error messages in case of any errors
-1. The system ensures that the rejected packets and the packets that have been put on hold should not appear in the approval list again
+1. The system ensures that the rejected packets and the packets should not appear in the approval list again

-#### D. Supervisor can inform individuals to 'Re-register'
+#### C. Supervisor can inform individuals to 'Re-register'

 1. A supervisor can view the packets whose status has been received from the processor as ‘Re-register’.
 1. The system displays the list of registration IDs that have been flagged as ‘re-register’ during packet status sync from the processor.